 9. Treptow-Köpenick

-Treptow-Köpenick is Berlin’s largest district, known for its green spaces and waterways.
-The district is home to Treptower Park, where you can visit the Soviet War Memorial.
+Treptow-Köpenick is the largest of all districts in Berlin especially due to its rich vegetation and water sources.
+There is Treptower Park in the district where one can find the Soviet War Memorial.
 Köpenick, one of the neighborhoods in this district, features a charming old town and a beautiful castle.

 10. Marzahn-Hellersdorf